PlumpMath/-Blender3D-GTA-Tools/README.md

 ### Major Problems:
 - Game -> Blender and Blender -> Game Rotation Conversion Bugs.

-### Usage:
+### Installation And Usage:
-The help of how to use the 2DFX Section Import/Export will be written in a future Wiki in this GitHub.
+The help of how to install use the 2DFX Section Import/Export is in creation int the Wiki of this GitHub.

 ## References:
 Some references for writing my scripts for Blender3D.